ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 $$
 </center>

+Our units of work may independently operate on subsets (rows) of our tuple space.

-The algorithm each unit of work performs is called _transform-reduce_, or sometimes _map-reduce_.
+The algorithm each unit of work performs is called _transform-reduce_ (or sometimes _map-reduce_).

-Although _transform-reduce_ might seem like two algorithms (it kinda is!), it is such a universal operation that it is often considered it's own algorithm (or it's at least packaged as its own algorithm in libraries).
+Although _transform-reduce_ might seem like two algorithms (it kinda is!), it is such a universal operation that it is often considered it's own algorithm (or at least it's packaged as its own algorithm in libraries).
-For example, <a href="https://thrust.github.io/doc/group__transformed__reductions_ga0d4232a9685675f488c3cc847111e48d.html" target="blank">the Thrust library that ships with NVIDI'a CUDA Toolkit has the _transform-reduce_ algorithm built-in.</a>
+For example, <a href="https://thrust.github.io/doc/group__transformed__reductions_ga0d4232a9685675f488c3cc847111e48d.html" target="blank">the Thrust abstraction library that ships with NVIDIA's CUDA Toolkit has the _transform-reduce_ algorithm built-in.</a>

 In this case, we would like to _transform_ our input tuples by multiplying two elements together, and then _reduce_ our input using the sum operator.